NiteeshKumar31/Covid19_Reporting/README.md

 ### Environment Setup

 - Create a Azure acccount using Azure portal.
-- Create a resource group to have all the required services at one place
+- Create a resource group to have all the required services at one place.
-- Create and configure Storagee Account(Blob Storage and ADLS GEN2)
+- Create and configure Storagee Account(Blob Storage and ADLS GEN2).
-- Create and configure Azure Datafactory
+- Create and configure Azure Datafactory.
-- Create and configure Azure SQL Database
+- Create and configure Azure SQL Database.
-- Create and configure Azure Databricks workspace
+- Create and configure Azure Databricks workspace.
-- Create and configure Azure HD Insight
+- Create and configure Azure HD Insight.
-- Create and configure Azure CI/CD
+- Create and configure Azure CI/CD.
-- Download and configure Power BI using Azure SQL Database
+- Download and configure Power BI using Azure SQL Database credentials.

 - We will be Dividing our project into 3 parts: